scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 > #### Requirements
 > - scala 2.13, preferred 2.13.5
-> - sbt 1.3 or higher
+> - sbt 1.4 or higher
-> - Disclaimer: This tool cannot migrate libraries containing macros.
+> - **Disclaimer:** This tool cannot migrate libraries containing macros.
+> - **Not implemented yet:** All commands right now work on Compile scope.
+Other configurations like `Test` still need to be supported

 ## Installation